ibm-cloud-docs/Cloudant/api/cloudant_query.md

 For more information,
 see [{{site.data.keyword.cloudant_short_notm}} Search documentation](search.html#search).
 The `$text` operator applies to all strings found in the document.
-It is invalid to place this operator in the context of a field name.
+If you place this operator in the context of a field name, it is invalid.

 The `fields` array is a list of fields that must be returned for each document.
 The provided field names can use dotted notation to access subfields.